The Scoop on Poop: Bowel Changes on the Keto Diet

-- Magnesium supplement — Your need for magnesium on keto does not increase like sodium and potassium, however, studies have shown that nearly half the US population are deficient (1).
+- Magnesium supplement — Your need for magnesium on keto does not increase like sodium and potassium, however, studies have shown that nearly half the US population is deficient.
 Magnesium is also effective as a mild laxative and can help with indigestion and constipation.

 - Morton Lite Salt Mixture — This is salt that contains both sodium and potassium.

-- Aloe vera juice (from inner fillet) — It contains a natural laxative and may help to soothe and calm the gut (2).
+- Aloe vera juice (from inner fillet) — It contains a natural laxative and may help to soothe and calm the gut.